 Crested Cream Legbar

-The Sky Blue Egg Layer That Just Won't Quit
+The Pert Little Layer That Just Won't Quit

 There are a few different lines of Cream Legbars floating around in the US, in 2015/2016 we chose to work with the newer import of Jill Rees Line Cream Legbars which are considered “true cream”.
-Our 2017 lineup will be a cross of our 2016 Rees line with the C import line.
-We are dedicated first and foremost to providing our customers with genetically robust birds.
-In the rare heritage breed chicken world, inbreeding can be a problem.
-We consciously bring in new blood each year via treated hatching eggs, pairing with the best breeders across the US to bring you the quality you deserve.
+Our 2018 lineup will be a cross of our 2016 Rees line with the C import line and we have found that they throw eggs that are tinted green as opposed to stark sky blue.

-We choose to bring in the C line because serious breeders of cream legbars consider the C line to be closest to what the APA standard of perfection will be when the breed is recognized.
+In 2017 We chose to bring in the C line because serious breeders of cream legbars consider the C line to be closest to what the APA standard of perfection will be when the breed is recognized.

 Our cream legbars are our the breed of chicken bred on the farm that can be guaranteed female from the day of hatch.